Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/project_setup.md

 - **Recommended**
-  [The Assistant Beginner Template](https://github.com/Rivals-Workshop-Community-Projects/rivals-character-template/archive/refs/heads/master.zip) is designed to make things as easy as possible for new modders, and take advantage of [The Assistant's](/assistant) features.
+  [The Assistant Beginner Template](https://github.com/Rivals-Workshop-Community-Projects/rivals-character-template/archive/refs/heads/master.zip) is designed to make creating a character as easy as possible for new modders, and take advantage of [The Assistant's](/assistant) features.
 This template uses Zetterburn's stats and normal attacks, and Sandbert's animations and specials.

-Just unzip the template into a new folder in your project directory.
+Unzip the template into a new folder in your project directory.
 The character files should be in the root of your project folder, like `...\rivalsofaether\workshop\your_project\config.ini`

 ![](https://i.gyazo.com/69a0474a5d0734d83530b910ea9526bf.png)